Order of the Crown of Romania

 The Order of the Crown of Romania is a chivalric order set up on 14 March 1881 by King Carol I of Romania to commemorate the establishment of the Kingdom of Romania.
 It was awarded as a state order until the end of the Romanian monarchy in 1947.
 It was revived on 30 December 2011 as a dynastic order.

 Classes

-The order had five classes, most of them with limited numbers:
+The order had five classes.
+For most classes, the number of recipients living at any time was limited.
+However, this only applied to recipients having a Romanian citizenship - awards to foreign personnel were not counted in those numbers.

+Classes and number of recipients

+1881

+At first, the number of living Romanian recipients at any time was limited to the following: